ryanhausen/fitsmap/README.rst

 Notes on Image Conversion
 -------------------------

-FITS images are rendered into PNG map tiles using Matplotlib.imshow.
+FITS images are rendered into PNG map tiles using Matplotlib colormaps.
 The default colormap used when rendering tiles is "gray".
 This can be changed by setting the value of ``convert.MPL_CMAP`` to any valid `Matplotlib colormap
 <https://matplotlib.org/3.1.0/tutorials/colors/colormaps.html>`_.

 To ensure that pixels are rendered correctly and that map markers are placed